nocomplexity/0complexity/rationaleof0cxprinciples.rst

 Implications:

-- Create good dynamic models for complex problems is hard.
+- Creating good dynamic models for complex problems is hard.
 Since complexity is never only about software code, you MUST create a model that gives insights in the elements that matter for preventing complexity.
 - You SHOULD use good (FOSS) software to model your solution and run some typical use cases.
 Software simulation is easy, predictable and good models can be created very fast.
 See [  ] for a list of good FOSS simulation tools.
 - Never ever fall in love with your model.
 No model is perfect.
 So there is only one way to know if your model works: Try it out for real!
 With software construction, this is easy: No expensive material cost are involved in creating software products.
 Just throw the software away if it didn't work out as expected.
 So take advantage of this great property of software products.
 This is also the reason that many complex electronic products are created in software first: It's far faster and cheaper to see if it works!